M.A. in English

 The Master of Arts degree requires the minimum completion of 30 course credits.
 Students will select one of two options, either the professional paper or the thesis.
 The first option involves 24 hours of course work and 6 hours of professional paper, the latter 21 hours of course work and 9 hours of thesis.
 Students are expected to have completed the equivalent of a baccalaureate degree in English.
 Students with undergraduate degrees other than English are encouraged to apply; however, they may be required to take additional English courses as a condition of their acceptance.

 Students entering the program with BA in-hand often complete the program within two years, taking 6-9 credits per term, with summer study as a possibility for facilitating progress toward degree.
-Undergraduate students majoring in English at MSU and entering the MA program on the accelerated track are expected to take and reserve 12 credits towards the MA program in their final year of undergraduate study, leaving them with 18 credits to complete in their fifth and final year (and first full year within the MA program) in order to complete their MA, with summer study as a possibility for facilitating their progress.
+Undergraduate students majoring in English at MSU and entering the MA program on the accelerated track may reserve up to fifteen (15) credits towards the MA program after being accepted into the accelerated MA in English program--leaving 15 credits left during the final year of graduate study.
+The coursework used for reserved credits may not be counted toward bachelor’s degree requirements.

 Required Courses